2013 International Bridge Building Specifications

 which are designed to accept a load in any position and permit the load to

-The bridge must be constructed only from the official
+The bridge must be constructed only from 3/32 inch square

-3/32-inch square cross-section basswood included in the kit
+cross-section basswood included in the kit and any commonly

-The official basswood may be notched, cut, sanded or laminated in any
+The basswood may be notched, cut, sanded or laminated in any manner

-manner but must still be identifiable as the original official
+but must still be identifiable as the original wood.

 No other materials may be used.
 The bridge may not be stained,